zyphlar/influxdb.org/source/blog/building_custom_interfaces_for_influxdb.md

 ### Connecting With Some JavaScript

-Now we just need to use the InfluxDB object from the parent window (remember, this is available as `parent.influxdb`).
+Next, we need to fetch data from the server and graph it on the page.
+To do this, we just need to use the InfluxDB object from the parent window (remember, this is available as `parent.influxdb`) and then hand the data off to Rickshaw and D3 for graphing.

 ```javascript
 $(function() {